dibyendumajumdar/dmr_c/README.md

 * We are now able to build on Windows, Linux and Mac OSX.
 However there are platform specific limitations - see below for details.
 * The LLVM backend has had many fixes and is able to compile real programs.
 See details below for what works and what doesn't.

+## News
+* Aug-2017 - synced with Sparse 0.5.1 release
+* Aug-2017 - New SSA construction integrated and is being tested in ssa branch

 ## Build instructions

 The build is pretty standard CMake build.
 There are no external dependencies except LLVM.
 To build without LLVM backend just try: